 I am mostly disorientated and yet fascinatedly glad to be here.
 In this New Town that’s now over 50 years old.
-Let’s have a look round.”
+Let’s go in for some closer looks then.”

 “First then to the E-Rooms, a mostly musical place on a small industrial estate.
 A gathering place, an arts place and performing space with sound-proof studios where skills are learned, bands are formed and first gigs get done.
 A no doubt and no messing community resource, with tea and conversation.

-And where I’m told about The Magnetic North who came here and played their beautiful album ‘Prospect of Skelmersdale’ – where one of them grew up – before it came out.
-Their album that contain that logo, the symbol of hope and newness, the sign of Skelmersdale.
+And where I’m told about The Magnetic North who came here and played their beautiful album ‘Prospect of Skelmersdale’ – the place where one of them grew up – before it came out.
+Their album that contains that logo on its cover and as its label, the symbol of hope and newness, the sign of Skelmersdale.

-Months ago when I bought the record was when I first started thinking about coming for a walk round.
+Months ago, having bought the record, was when I first started thinking about coming for a walk round.
 And here I am.”

 The Stranger in Skelmersdale.
 Sat here in Liverpool telling the story of my Monday in Skem.